turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 * What "aha" moments did you have?
 * Which concepts are the fuzziest for you right now?
 * Which concepts are the clearest for you right now?
-* What do you know about function-based components?
+* What do you know about functional components?
 * What do you know about hooks?
 * What do you know about state?
 * What do you know about passing props?